Children Lyme disease tick bite

 There are several reasons why tick bites are easily missed in children.

 Even parents who perform nightly tick checks miss bites.
-The ticks are simply too small, and they attach in places that are hard to see—the scalp hidden under hair, the groin, behind the knees, inside the belly button.
+The ticks are simply too small, and they attach in places that are hard to see—the scalp hidden under hair, the groin, behind the knees, or inside the belly button.

-Children comprise 50% of All Lyme Cases
+Children Make Up a Large Share of Lyme Cases

 What the Research Found: Age Matters